benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

   * But custom hooks cannot do that
   * For the most part, they deal purely data
 - This is why custom hooks haven't "killed" render props
-  * Render props may have killed HOCs
+  * Render props may removed the need for HOCs
   * But there's still a place for render props
   * Particularly when you need something to abstract state, logic **AND** UI
   * But that in itself can be a whole separate talk 😄